-Master Saddler Mark Fisher is a Society of Master Saddlers registered, qualified saddle fitter who regularly lectures and assesses for the SMS.
+Master Saddler Mark Fisher is a Society of Master Saddlers Master Saddle Fitter who regularly lectures and assesses for the SMS.
 Mark was very fortunate to be employed as the official Master Saddler of London 2012 Olympic games.

-Diana Fisher is also a Society of Master Saddlers registered qualified saddle fitter.
+Diana Fisher is also a Society of Master Saddlers Master Saddle Fitter and Bridle Fitter.
 They both work on site here at Woolcroft in our ménage and undercover fitting area if the weather necessitates it.

 Or they can come out to you at your yard or suitable premises.
 In their custom adapted vans with workbench they can carry out any required minor alterations and repairs on site or if need be bring them back to the workshop.

 They has a plentiful stock of both New Leather and Synthetic saddles as well as a range of second hand.We stock new saddles by:

 Fairfax • Ideal • Thorowgood • Kent & Masters • Bates • Country • Albion • Walsall Riding • Jefferies • Fieldhouse • Dever • Kieffer • Hastilow Competition Saddles •

 Saddle fitting from £60 per horse plus 50p a mile within a 40 mile radius.

 If there is more than 1 fitting at a yard then it is £55 per horse plus shared travel at 50p per mile.
 If you come to Woolcroft for a saddle fit it is £55 per horse.